South West State of Somalia

 After its dissolution in 2005, the territory was re-established in November 2009 as an official federal member state of Somalia.
 Abdiaziz Laftagareen was selected the president of this state.
 The official capital of South-West state is Barawa, located on the coast of the Somali Sea, though the state administration is currently based in Baidoa.

 Location and name

-The South West state is bordered to the north by Ethiopia, to the west by Jubbaland, to the east by Hirshabelle, and to the south by the Somali Sea.
+The South West state is bordered to the north by Ethiopia, to the west by Jubaland, to the east by Hirshabelle, and to the south by the Somali Sea.
 To the southeast, it is also bordered by Banaadir, whose administrative status was unclear during the 2010s.

 During its development phase, the regional state of was called the Interim South West Administration.
 Its full name was the South West State of Somalia and, in Somali, Maamul Goboleedka Koonfur Galbeed.
 In the local Maay Maay language it is referred to as Koofur Orsi.
 An individual from Koofur Orsi is called a Koofur Orsian.